iBug/iBug-source/_home/skills.md

-However, since I'm only an amateur CS student without too many years of *solid* development experiences (without the word *solid*, I may say 8 years, but with it, I'd go with only 5 years, being conservative), I'm very hesitant give myself a single 5 score on anything, because I still need to occasionally check manuals and documentations on many technologies I work with.
+However, since I'm only an amateur CS student without too many years of *solid* development experiences (without the word *solid*, I may say 8 years, but with it, I'd go with only 5 years, being conservative), I'm very hesitant to give myself a single 5 score on anything, because I still need to occasionally check manuals and documentations on many technologies I work with.
 For this reason, instead of numbers, I'll show the scores with stars.
 One ★ means one score (and it's also more intuitive to look at).